24 hours customer service +9779849693351

 Overview

 The Thorong La Pass, perched at an astonishing 5,416 meters, marks the threshold of the Tibetan plateau.
-This trail encompasses the crossing of two river valleys and a traverse through the formidable Annapurna massif, culminating in the Thorong La Pass, the highest point on this mesmerizing journey.
-Most trekkers opt for a counterclockwise route as it offers a more gradual ascent in altitude, minimizing the risk of altitude sickness.
+This trail crosses two river valleys and the Annapurna massif, ending at Thorong La Pass.
+Most trekkers go counterclockwise for a gradual ascent, reducing altitude sickness risk.
+This trek is the best time for the monsoon season, too.

 Manang: A Cultural Melting Pot

 Manang village hosts one of the region’s most significant celebrations, the Yartung festival, which takes place in August and spans three joyous days during the full moon night.
 Travelers visiting in August have the privilege of witnessing this vibrant festival during their trek.
-The first two days are dedicated to a thrilling horse racing competition, while the festival’s grand finale is marked by a spirited village mass, where men and women come together to sing and dance the night away.
+The first two days include an exhilarating horse racing competition, followed by a vibrant village mass where men and women gather to sing and dance into the night.

 The Trekking Route

-The Thorong La Pass trek embarks from Chame, taking you through Pisang, Manang, Yak Kharka, Thorung Phedi, Muktinath, and Jomsom, ultimately culminating in a flight back to Pokhara.
-This expedition is led by Nepal Wilderness Trekking, a team of seasoned professionals with an intimate knowledge of the local terrain.
+The Thorong La Pass trek starts from Chame, driven by a shared jeep, and takes you through Pisang, Manang, Yak Kharka, Thorong Phedi, Muktinath, and Jomsom, ultimately culminating in a flight back to Pokhara.
+This trek is led by Nepal Wilderness Trekking, a team of seasoned professionals with an intimate knowledge of the local terrain.
 Their guides and porters are not only experienced but also well-versed in the area’s history, cultures, and festivals.
-They are adept at addressing any issues that may arise during your trek, including altitude-related ailments, injuries, or the need for evacuation.
+They are adept at addressing any issues during your trek, including altitude-related ailments, injuries, or the need for evacuation.
 Their profound familiarity with the region enables them to envision possibilities and solutions that other guides may overlook.

 Challenges and Rewards of Thorong La Pass